Line 3 Scarborough: Replacement with alternate transit

 On October 8, 2013, Toronto City Council voted 24–20 to replace the Scarborough line with a three-station extension of the Bloor–Danforth subway line.
 Council chose the Stintz plan for the extension.

-In 2013, the rejected LRT proposal would have provided a 9.9 km line with 7 stops serving 47,000 residents within walking distance.
+In 2013, the rejected LRT proposal would have provided a 9.9 km line with seven stops serving 47,000 residents within walking distance.
 The selected 3-stop subway extension would be 7.6 km long, serving 14,000–20,000 residents within walking distance.
 In 2013, the LRT was estimated to cost $1.48 billion to build versus $3.56 billion for the Line 2 extension; both estimates would subsequently increase.

-Converting Line 3 to light rail would require the complete shutdown of the line while extending Line 2 could occur without requiring a Line 3 shutdown.
+Converting Line 3 to light rail would have required the complete shutdown of the line while extending Line 2 could occur without requiring a Line 3 shutdown.
 Circa 2013, this was promoted as a major benefit of the Line 2 extension over a conversion to light rail.
 At the time, the TTC estimated it could keep Line 3 operating until 2026; however, in February 2021, the TTC recommended replacing Line 3 with buses, thus eliminating that benefit.
-A remaining benefit of the subway option is that it would eliminate the need to change trains at Kennedy station.
+A remaining benefit of the subway option was that it would eliminate the need to change trains at Kennedy station.